 While remodelling your entire house might add value, there aren’t many properties out there that would genuinely need that much investment.
 That being said, there are still plenty of other home improvements which can end up adding some real value to your house, ranging from minor do-it-yourself upgrades, to hiring expert contractors for a major room renovation.

 Simply by carrying out the right home renovations at the right price, you can add a considerable amount of resale value to your house.
 So, before you rush out and start throwing money at any old home reno project, it’s a really good idea to research what most prospective buyers are currently looking for so you can focus on that in your home.
+It would also be wise to think about which of these projects could potentially be covered by your home warranty plan.
 To help you make your decision on where to start, here are the top four home improvements to make before selling your property.

 1. Kitchen Renovation

 There are plenty of prospective buyers out there who are searching for a home with a modern and spacious kitchen.
 But while updates to kitchens often pay off, you shouldn’t need to go overboard.
 Remember that spending $100K updating the kitchen in a house that’s worth around $500K probably isn’t the smartest idea.
 So, if your budget doesn’t allow for a complete remodel, there’s still plenty of other upgrades you can do to give your kitchen a facelift.

 Some of the most effective kitchen improvements for increasing the revalue of your house include replacing the old light fixtures with more energy-efficient options and installing modernised cabinetry with under-cabinet lighting.
 You can also upgrade appliances with new models which use less energy and are better for our environment.
 If you’re looking for smaller updates that can still improve the overall feel of your kitchen, the cheapest options are installation of new faucets, cabinet doors, drawers, hinges, handles, and other hardware.